 Solar light batteries

 While consumers of solar lighting tend to ask a lot of questions about solar panels, a lot of them somehow seem to be quite careless about the choice of the battery.
-The battery is as important part as the panel since it is storing all the collected solar energy so that it could later be used for the designated purpose such as providing lighting during the night.
-In reality though solar light batteries are quite varied and every type of battery has their advantages and disadvantages that should be thought through before making the purchase.
+The battery is an important part of the panel since it is storing all the collected solar energy so that it could later be used for the designated purpose such as providing lighting during the night.
+In reality, though solar light batteries are quite varied and every type of battery has its advantages and disadvantages that should be thought through before making the purchase.

 What to look for in solar rechargeable batteries?